 Some recent work has examined the hydraulic geometry of the middle-lower Yangtze (Huang et al., 2014) and demonstrated that equilibrium geometry (width/depth ratios) is consistent with conditions of minimum energy slope equivalent to maximum sediment transport.
 They attributed the deviation of theoretical predictions from observed equilibrium state to tidal influence.
-Similar work on a tidal system was explored by van der Wegen et al. (2008) using a 2D morphodynamic model and concluded along channel energy dissipation was uniform and energy flux varied linearly, contrary to the energetic optimal principle of exponentially distribution shown by previous researches (Townend and Dun, 2000; Leopold and Langbein, 1962).
-However the simulation was carried out under just tidal influence.
-Similar simulations, using a 1D morphodynamic model, recognized the importance of riverine discharge on the development of an equilibrium morphology (Todeschini et al., 2005; Guo et al., 2014).
-Without riverine discharge the model exhibited an unrealistic unbounded widening of the banks, or infilling the entrance if the width is fixed, due to the absence of any feedback between the scale of the channel width and its 1D velocity.
-Previous research byPethick (1984) and Davies (1964) emphasizes the coupling effect of river and tide on the development of on equilibrium estuary form.
+Attempts to determine the evolution of a longitudinal configuration of estuary based on the net sediment flux, i.e. “mass flux equilibrium” model were first proposed by Gilbert (1876) and developed by Ahnert (1994).
+Todeschini et al. (2005) and Guo et al. (2014) applied it to estuary and argued that when the system achieves equilibrium, the net sediment flux over a tidal cycle is constant throughout the estuary and equals to the constant sediment flux delivered by the river.
+Others argued that bed equilibrium can be reached without river discharge, in the presence of either fixed channel width (Lanzoni and Seminara, 2002; van der Wegen et al., 2008; Seminara et al., 2010; Toffolon and Lanzoni, 2010), or the channel width resulting from the requirement that the shear stress is everywhere lower than the critical value for bed erosion (Lanzoni and D'Alpaos, 2015).
+Research by Davies (1964) and Pethick (1984) and more recently by Guo et al. (2014) and Bolla Pittaluga et al. (2015) also emphasizes the coupling effect of river and tide on the development of an equilibrium estuary form.
+Of course there are other definitions adopted for estuaries, such as the net balance of erosion and deposition over a tidal cycle (Townend, 2012) and the controlling effect of local geological constrains (Dalrymple and Choi, 2007;Davies and Woodroffe, 2010).

-Based on energetic minimization principles, Nield et al. (2005) argued the optimal channel may not be unique, but the system is able to reside in one of several compatible states, without having to increase energy expenditure temporarily in the process of approaching a more energy efficient system.
-Similarly, Townend and Pethick (2002) used the term “goal seeking” to characterize the energetic optimal principle as a “dynamic processes” in seeking the most efficient system.
-For an initially homeostatic system, a change in the external forcing, such as a decreased river discharge, may give rise to a new equilibrium (target) and the estuary should seek to adjust to the new equilibrium in some way (such as sediment up).
+Based on energetic minimization principles, Nield et al. (2005) argued the optimal channel form may not be unique, but the system is able to reside in one of several compatible states, without having to increase energy expenditure temporarily in the process of approaching a more energy efficient system.
+Similarly, Townend and Pethick (2002) used the term “goal seeking” to characterize the energetic optimal principle as a “dynamic process” in seeking the most efficient system.
+For a system, initially in equilibrium, a change in the external forcing, such as a decrease in river discharge, may give rise to a new equilibrium (target) and the estuary should seek to adjust to the new equilibrium in some way (such as infilling with sediment).
 However, whether this target can be achieved is strongly dependent on both the rate of such external changes and the response time of the estuary.
-If river discharge varies monotonicly and at a rate slower than that of estuary response, then the estuary should follow external changes closely, with only a small perturbation around the equilibrium level.
-In contrast, under rapid change it may not be possible for the system to adjust and so that the system remains out of equilibrium until the change abates to something more compatible with the system response time.
+If river discharge varies monotonicly and at a rate slower than that of the estuary response, then the estuary should follow external changes closely, with only a small perturbation around the equilibrium level.
+In contrast, under rapid change it may not be possible for the system to adjust and so the system remains out of equilibrium until the change abates to something more compatible with the system response time.